mozilla-services/docs/source/storage/apis-2.0.rst

       this value will be returned.

     - **limit**: an integer.
 At most that many objects will be returned.
+      If more than that many objects matched the query, an *X-Next-Offset* header will be returned.

+    - **offset**: a string, as returned in the *X-Next-Offset* header of a previous request using the **limit** parameter.

     - **sort**: sorts the output:
        - 'oldest' - orders by modification date (oldest first)